kptdev/kpt/site/content/en/concepts/packaging/_index.md

 2. The ability to adapt them to your use cases, which we call customization.

 In order to facilitate programmatic operations, kpt:

 1. Relies upon git as the source of truth
-2. Represents configuration as data, specifically Kubernetes resources serialized as YAML or JSON.
+2. Represents configuration as data, specifically represents Kubernetes object configuration as resources serialized in YAML or JSON format.

-For compatibility with other arbitrary formats, kpt supports generating resource configuration data from templates, configuration DSLs, and programs.
+For compatibility with other arbitrary formats, kpt supports generating resource configuration data from templates, configuration DSLs, and programs using [source functions].

+[source functions]: ../functions/#source-function